peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

     public static EDecimal CopyAbs(EDecimal ed)

-Returns an arbitrary-precision number object with the same value as the given number object but with a nonnegative sign (that is, the given number object's absolute value).
+Returns an arbitrary-precision number object with the same value as the specified number object but with a nonnegative sign (that is, the specified number object's absolute value).

 **Parameters:**